Bauhaus on the Grid: Geometric Racing Art for the Modern Wall

-When the most influential design school of the 20th century meets the racetrack.
+When the most influential design school of the twentieth century meets the roar of the racetrack.

 The Geometric Bauhaus racer reduces the drama of motorsport to primary color and pure form.
 It is proof that racing art can hang comfortably in a design gallery, not just a garage.

-The Bauhaus school, founded just over a century ago in Germany, changed how the entire world thinks about design with a deceptively simple idea: form follows function, and real beauty lives in clarity rather than ornament.
-Its love of primary color, clean geometry and bold simplicity still quietly shapes everything around us, from the furniture in our homes to the interfaces on our phones.
+The Bauhaus school, founded just over a century ago in Weimar, Germany, quietly rewired how the entire world thinks about design with one deceptively simple idea: form follows function, and real beauty lives in clarity rather than ornament.
+Its love of primary color, honest geometry and confident simplicity still shapes almost everything around you, from the chair at your desk to the icons glowing on your phone.
+That influence is so thoroughly absorbed into modern life that we often stop noticing it — which is exactly the mark of design that truly works.

 Shop “Geometric Racing Grand Prix Racer Primary Color Bauhaus Art” on Redbubble →